 How to Get to Azores

-Most international travelers fly into João Paulo II Airport (PDL) in Ponta Delgada.
-There are direct flights from Boston, New York, and major European hubs like Lisbon and London.
+Most international travelers fly into João Paulo II Airport (PDL).
+It serves as the primary hub with direct connections from New York, Boston, Lisbon, London, and Frankfurt.

 How to Get Around Azores